-Link building is crucial in getting your website to rank on Google.
+Link building Service is crucial in getting your website to rank on Google.

 It’s possible to appear on SERPs for your target keyword, but you won’t reach the top without authoritative backlinks.

 That said, you should go out of your way and run a link building campaign, whether by getting an in-house team or a freelancer to do it for you.

 However, the biggest concern here boils down to a single word: price.

 I will answer these questions and more in this post.
 Once you’re done, you should be able to properly estimate a link building budget for your site based on different factors.

 I’d like to kick this off by saying that I recently created a service called The Link Report which does everything that this article explains for you and it helps to give you a real analysis of exactly how many Tier 1 & Tier 2 links you need to build and where you need to send them based on competitor data.